thasveer-art/EV-Adoption-Range-Anxiety-Analysis-using-Python/README.md

-# 🚗 EV Adoption Behavior & Range Anxiety Analysis
+# 🚗 EV Adoption Rate Based On Customer Preferences

 ## 📊 Dataset Description

-# EV Adoption Behavior and Customer Preferences

 This project uses a dataset focused on **electric vehicle (EV) adoption behavior and customer preferences**.
 The dataset contains a combination of numerical and categorical variables related to customers' demographic characteristics, income, daily commuting distance, environmental concerns, charging availability, range anxiety, and EV purchase intention.